 Alyson Lyon’s journey with Crohn’s disease began more than 20 years ago.
 A severe, chronic inflammatory bowel disease, Crohn’s causes inflammation, ulcers, and bleeding in the digestive tract.
 For several years, Alyson worked to control and manage her symptoms.
 But, her condition continued to worsen and she became very sick.

 Alyson’s husband, Craig, knew that her symptoms—and the daily stress of managing them—had taken a big toll on his wife.

 “Her energy and her spirit were being destroyed.
 She was losing hope,” says Craig.

 The Path to UPMC

 Alyson’s primary care doctor officially diagnosed her with Crohn’s disease in 2005.
 After a year of continued symptoms, he recommended that Alyson see a gastroenterologist and referred her to the UPMC Inflammatory Bowel Disease (IBD) Center.
-There, she met center co-director Miguel Regueiro, MD, and his team.

 In 2008, Alyson underwent surgery for her Crohn’s disease.
 As part of her recovery, she began working with a nutritionist to better manage her diet.
 She also focused on adopting a healthier and more active lifestyle to manage her symptoms more effectively.